 When you need something green on the menu to keep yourself feeling great naturally, goa beans are a veggie choice you can never go wrong with.
 Also referred to as winged beans, these pods originated in New Guinea and have found their way deep into Asian cuisine.

 Like other peas, goa beans yield a subtle and pleasant flavor without the fibrous feel that may disrupt your appetite.
 When tossed into stir-fries or grills, this veggie adds a tender yet starchy texture to the dish while silently nourishing your body with a host of nutrients.

 This juicy, fresh fruit certainly needs no introduction to the world.
 Grapes are favored by many people in the world.
-Whether red, black, or green in color, these fruits are tasty eaten raw as well as in recipes to suit all your culinary needs.
+Whether grape types with red, black, or green in color, these fruits are tasty eaten raw as well as in recipes to suit all your culinary needs.

 In case you didn’t know, tossing in some chilled grapes can bring an interesting twist to your old favorite salads and low-fat chicken dinners.
 These delightful fruits also carry a number of nutrients, so you can do yourself a big favor by enjoying one bowl of them every day.

 In the dog days of summer, nothing helps fight off the high heat, quite like fresh grapefruit.
 The most wonderful fact about this citrus fruit is that every part of it can be used for culinary or medical purposes, from the fruit, the peel to the seed extract.